hhatto/autopep8/README.rst

     W604 - Replace backticks with repr().

 autopep8 also fixes some issues not found by pep8_.
-This inclues formatting of block comments and fixing of some non-idiomatic Python issues.
+This inclues formatting of block comments and correcting of some non-idiomatic Python code.

 More advanced usage